-HTML (Hypertext Markup Language) is the recognized markup language utilised in forming web pages.
-It defines the composition of web pages using markup.
-HTML elements are the primary units of HTML pages.
-HTML elements are denoted by tags.
-HTML tags label parts of content like heading, paragraph, and table.
-Browsers do not show the HTML tags but they are used to deliver the content of the page.
+HTML (Hypertext Markup Language) is the recognised markup language utilised in forming web pages.
+It defines the composition of web pages by using markup.
+HTML elements are the primary units of HTML pages, and are denoted by tags.
+HTML tags label parts of content like headings, paragraphs, and tables.
+Browsers do not show the HTML tags, but they are used in the background in order to deliver the content of the page.

 HTML tags are element names enclosed by angle brackets.
-HTML tags usually come in pair.
-The first tag in a pair is the start tag and the second tag is the end tag.
-The end tag is written like the start tag, but with forward slash inserted before the tag name.
-The start tag is also called the opening tag and the end tag the closing tag.
+HTML tags usually come in pairs.
+The first tag in a pair is the start tag, and the second tag is the end tag.
+The end tag is written like the start tag, but with a forward slash inserted before the tag name.
+The start tag is sometimes also called the opening tag, and the end tag the closing tag.

 All HTML documents must start with a document type declaration: <!DOCTYPE html>.
 The HTML document itself begins with <html> and ends with </html>.
 The visible part of the HTML document is between <body> and </body>.

 HTML tags are not case sensitive.